What is Colonic Polyp?

-Sometimes, if the polyp is large enough or has an ulcerated surface, they can present with rectal bleeding, cange in stool color, change in bowel habits or Iron deficiency anemia.
+Sometimes, if the polyp is large enough or has an ulcerated surface, they can present with rectal bleeding, change in stool color, change in bowel habits or iron deficiency anaemia.

 Factors that may contribute to the formation of colon polyps or cancer include:

-Family history.
-You’re more likely to develop colon polyps or cancer if you have a parent, sibling or child with them.
+- Family history.
+You are more likely to develop colon polyps or cancer if you have a family member with them.
 If many family members have them, your risk is even greater.
-In some people, this connection isn’t hereditary.

-Rarely, people inherit genetic mutations that cause colon polyps to form.
-If you have one of these genetic mutations, you are at much higher risk of developing colorectal cancer.
+Rarely do people inherit genetic mutations that cause colon polyps to form.
 Screening and early detection can help prevent the development or spread of these cancers.
 These multiple polyps syndromes include FAP, HNPCC and Peutz-Jaaegers Syndrome

-You can greatly reduce your risk of colon polyps and colorectal cancer by having regular screenings.
+Colonic polyps are removed through endoscopy.
+You can significantly reduce your risk of colon polyps and colorectal cancer by having regular screenings.